 A DPF is found between the catalytic converter and the exhaust manifold, where the exhaust temperatures are still hot enough to burn off the soot.
 Your Haynes manual will take you through the replacement procedure, step by step.

-Deleting the DPF can land you with a fine of up to $22,000 (NSW) because it's illegal and will void your car's warranty.
+A DPF removal will also be a fail - but it'll also land you with a fine of up to £1000 because it's illegal and will void your car's warranty.

 Should I buy a diesel car without DPF instead?

 If short journeys are now the new normal for you, and you're not tied into a finance agreement that may be expensive to get out of, then yes, it's worth considering a switch to an older diesel model that wouldn't have been fitted with a diesel particulate filter when new.